janmashat/docker-drupal-brightcove/README.md

 docker run -it --name drupal-bc -p 80:80 -p 9001:9001 drupal-bc
 ```

+The session will start within a GNU screen, so you can `ctrl-a c` to create a new screen.

 If you would like to store the docroot on the host:

 ```sh